 If you want to try more traditional treatments

-As far as the items in the “cough and cold” aisle of your local pharmacy, decongestants (such as phenylephrine or pseudoephedrine) as well as decongestant-antihistamine combos have been shown to alleviate cold symptoms.5, 16,17,18 Of note, an ever-popular nighttime cold and cough formulation contains the decongestant phenylephrine plus an older, particularly sedating antihistamine called doxylamine, which is why I believe it helps people with colds to sleep.
+As far as the items in the "cough and cold" aisle of your local pharmacy, decongestants (such as pseudoephedrine) as well as decongestant-antihistamine combos have been shown to alleviate cold symptoms.5, 16,17,18 Of note, an ever-popular nighttime cold and cough formulation contains an older, particularly sedating antihistamine called doxylamine, which is why I believe it helps people with colds to sleep.
 Ditto with the prescription cough medicines that contain codeine or hydrocodone.
 One other prescription product of iffy effectiveness is nasal ipratropium, which has some effect on nasal runniness, but not on congestion.
-So, you’d be wiping your nose less, but still stuffy.19 Probably not worth the copay.
-And nasal steroids don’t help here at all.20
+So, you'd be wiping your nose less, but still stuffy.19 Probably not worth the copay.
+And nasal steroids don't help here at all.20

 What else might work?
 One thing that we use a lot in our family but has not been extensively studied is those menthol- or camphor-based rubs and inhalants.
 You know, like your mother used to slather all over your throat and chest and made you and your entire room smell like a eucalyptus tree.
 There's been exactly one study on this, involving only 138 children, but there was a significant improvement of symptoms and quality of sleep.21 That's not enough to make any sweeping statements, but hey, it seems to work for us, so I'm throwing it in here.